EUR/USD 1.17021 ▼ 0.03%

 IC Markets Raw Spread Account offers spreads from 0.0 pips on EUR/USD, with a commission of $7 per standard lot round-turn ($3.50 per side).
 This means your all-in cost on a EUR/USD trade is roughly 0.0–0.2 pips spread + 0.7 pips commission equivalent = 0.7–0.9 pips total.

 XM Ultra Low Account offers spreads from 0.6 pips on EUR/USD with zero commission.
 Your all-in cost is simply the spread: 0.6–0.8 pips during peak liquidity.
+For the full XM cost matrix including swaps and inactivity fees, see our XM spreads, fees and commissions guide.

 Cost Metric XM Ultra Low IC Markets Raw